MarioLisbona/CA-T1A1-workbook/README.md

 ### Definition - **Domains and DNS**

   IP addresses can be easily processed by a computer however they are quite difficult to remember for humans.
 The domain name is a name given to a web server that is connected to the internet.
 It is essentially an alias for the underlying IP address used to locate that particular web server.
 DNS stands for Domain Name System.
 DNS is similar to a registry or database where a web server's IP address is linked to its domain name.
-(Mozilla) [^10]
+(MDN) [^10]

 **Explain** how each technology has contributed to the development of the internet.

 ### Explanation - **Packets**

   Packets contributed to the development of the internet by allowing larger chunks of data to be broken up at the server and sent in smaller packets to the user or client.
 This meant that multiple clients/users could be downloading data from a single website at the same time.
 This would not be possible if the website had to be downloaded in one large chunk.
-Having data in small packets rather than large files also makes it easier and more efficient to resend data that is corrupted or lost.(Mozilla) [^11]
+Having data in small packets rather than large files also makes it easier and more efficient to resend data that is corrupted or lost.(MDN) [^11]

 ### Explanation - **IP addresses (IPv4 and IPv6)**